Power Down: Your Guide to Staying Safe When the Lights Go Out

 gas generator in garage with gas cans

-When the power goes out, and you’re left in the dark; a trusty generator can save the day.
-However, before firing up this powerful machine, remember that generators, while helpful, require careful use and caution.
+When the power goes out, and you’re left in the dark, a generator can save the day.
+However, before firing up these powerful machines, remember that generators, while helpful, require careful use and caution.
 Neglecting safety can lead to serious health hazards and even death.

 Carbon Monoxide: The Silent Killer

 One of the biggest threats posed by generators is carbon monoxide (CO), a colorless, odorless gas produced by combustion.
-Inhaling CO can be deadly, silently sneaking into your home through open windows or doorways, replacing oxygen in your bloodstream, and robbing your body of vital energy.
+Inhaling CO can be deadly.
+It silently sneaks into your home through open windows or doorways, replacing oxygen in your bloodstream and robbing your body of vital energy.

 Safety Tips: